Tips for better performance in Azure AI Search

 - Service capacity (tier, and the number of replicas and partitions)

 Looking for strategies on high volume indexing?
-See Index large data sets in Azure Cognitive Search.
+See Index large data sets in Azure AI Search.

 Index size and schema